Male Hair Loss – All You Need To Know

 Thinning Crown or Vertex

 Some men will experience thinning at the back or top of the head – called the ‘crown’ or ‘vertex’.
 Again this can coincide with a receding hairline, but sometimes men will only have one of the two.
 Hair loss at the crown will usually start off with thinning until the scalp becomes visible, after which a bald patch may appear.
 This bald patch may progress until it meets a receding hairline or causes a prominent area of baldness at the top or back of the head.
 Again, the extensiveness or pattern is different from person to person, but thinning hair or baldness at the crown is very common.
-You can find out more about this particular pattern, how it can be treated and photographic examples of those who have experienced regrowth from a medicated treatment course.
+You can find out more about this particular pattern, how it can be treated and photographic examples of those who have experienced regrowth from their hair growth programme.